react-universal/ui-library-template/README.md

 2. Run `npm i` to install the dependencies
 3. Start the storybook web environment: `npm run web`
 4. Start a native storybook environment: `npm run ios` or `npm run android`
+5. Start creating components

 Optional

-5. Update fields in Package.json to match your project (name, author, version, etc)
+6. Update fields in Package.json to match your project (name, author, version, etc)
-6. Update `storybook/stories/Home.stories.tsx` text to match the name of your project
+7. Update `storybook/stories/Home.stories.tsx` text to match the name of your project
-7. Start creating components
+8. Update Readme for your project

 ## Tech